Primary education in the United States: Elementary school

 Elementary schools are schools that span grades K or 1 through 4, 5, or 6.
 Students may attend either a 4-year, 5-year, 6-year or 7-year public or private elementary school.
 Upon successful completion of their elementary education students then proceed to middle school, also known as junior high school.
 Depending on the school district, some students attend separate middle schools, beginning at 6th grade and then completing at 8th grade before they transition to high school, also known as senior high school.
 Additionally, students may have the option of attending elementary schools that include all eight primary grades.
 In this case, the student will directly proceed to high school, or senior high school.

 In most U.S. elementary schools, a class of students is assigned to a particular teacher and classroom for an entire school year.
 Those students will spend the vast majority of that school year together in that one classroom learning from that one teacher, and that teacher is expected to carefully supervise their students at all times (apart from lunch and recess).
 Well-financed schools can hire specialists to provide instruction in specific subject matter like art, music, and science; at such schools, a teacher will hand off their entire class to specialists for such units and then resume supervision of the class afterwards.
-This is distinct from the course model followed at the middle school, high school, and college levels, in which students enroll in various courses each semester which is usually taught in different classrooms by different teachers, and therefore must race from one classroom to the next during the school day.
+This is distinct from the course model followed at the middle school, high school, and college levels, in which students enroll in various courses each semester which are usually taught in different classrooms by different teachers, and therefore must move from one classroom to the next during the school day.